akeneo/onboarder-helpcenter/content/md/retailer-onboarder/suppliers-management/create-supplier.md

 * _allow_product_creation_: boolean 0 = No and 1 = Yes (optional)

 ::: warning
 Formerly the column _supplier_contact_emails_ was named _supplier_referent_email_.
-To continue using your import files, you must change this column header.
+To continue using the same import file you were using, you must change this column header.
 :::

 Then you can create your suppliers with the file you built by following these steps: